DCS-training/Prompt-Tips-GenAI/README.md

 ## Additional Notes
 - Hands-on components are included in various parts of the session.
 - The agenda is subject to slight modifications to better suit the pace and interaction level of participants.
+- **User Preferences on Related Tools:**
+  * The course will include demonstrations and use cases involving popular LLMs such as ChatGPT or its competitors.
+For the participants who are not able to use recent version of ChatGPT, there will be open-source platform suggestions to use
+  * Disclaimer: Different tools can require different prompt strategies in general!